Cilvyahg/FED_wtrack/arrayMethods/arraymethods.md

 array methods have callbacks

-the .filter() method --> filters some conditions if it's true you will get a new array, if it's false you wont.
-It won't change the old array
+the .filter() method --> filters some conditions if it's true you will get a new array. een filter functie moet altijd een boolean teruggeven.

+It won't change the old array. good usecase when you for example want to filter 'the highest ranking things, old items, new items (like a year of the movie)

 the .map() method --> allows you to take one arrays and converts it into a new array. it makes a new array for us. we map it to a new copied array

+.map() --> transformeer je een array van dingen naar iets anders. eerst 10 eitjes en na de map heb je 10 omeletten.

+While both the .filter() and .map() methods will return a new array, .filter() will create a new array of array elements that pass a given test while .map() will create a new array made up of the results of calling a function on each array element.